ionic-team/ionic-framework/core/src/components/checkbox/readme.md

 Checkboxes allow the selection of multiple options from a set of options.
 They appear as checked (ticked) when activated.
 Clicking on a checkbox will toggle the `checked` property.
 They can also be checked programmatically by setting the `checked` property.

+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-angular-checkbox) and in React [here](https://stackblitz.com/edit/ionic-react-checkbox).

 <!-- Auto Generated Below -->